B0-B/prology/README.md

 ```

-In the above example the block contains the function tree ```fTree```which allows you to see the calling branch and the original input but also the exception
-is appended and logged as well into the `log.txt`.
+In the above example the note contains the function tree ```fTree``` block which allows you to see the calling branch and the original input.
+Note that by default the exception stdout is appended and logged into the `log.txt` accordingly.

 <br>